chaomengyuan/HelloSnips/README.md

 ## Show your location
 You can get your GPS location by saying something like "tell me my GPS location" or "report my location", etc.

+## Acknowledgement
+We acknowledge the support of Snips platform (https://snips.ai/).